-With many of the subsidiary companies within Bluestones Investment Group placing personnel into companies on a temporary, contract or permanent basis, we appreciate the importance of robust operational practices.
+With many of the subsidiary companies within the Bluestones Group placing personnel into companies on a temporary, contract or permanent basis, we appreciate the importance of robust operational practices.
 Through the aforementioned due diligence processes, supplier audits and questionnaires, and internal policies and staff training, we act to minimise the risk of individuals being placed into any form of slavery.

 Checks are also undertaken to verify and identify where agency workers may be sharing bank accounts, addresses and telephone numbers which may be a risk indicator.

 Bluestones will continue to assess the risks associated with modern slavery and human trafficking and aim to fully understand other indicators of modern slavery.

 Through regular monitoring, audits and assessments we measure the effectiveness of our risk control measures to ensure that slavery and human trafficking is not taking place in our business, our subsidiary businesses or our supply chains.

 Our key performance indicators (KPIs) in this instance are:

 - 100% compliance of supply chain companies via the supply chain audit process.